The Moves To Give You A Beach Body And Make You A Better Surfer

-Neil Zietsman has been surfing for 20 years, and last year placed 4th at SA Champs in the over 30 division as well as receiving the WP Sportsman of the year award.
+Neil Zietsman has been surfing for 20 years, and in 2012 placed 4th at SA Champs in the over 30 division, as well as receiving the WP Sportsman Of The Year award.

-Working as a personal trainer at Abs-Solution Gym, Neil has a special interest in training surfers.
+Working as a personal trainer, Neil has a special interest in training surfers.

-Perform these excercises and you’ll improve your turns and the muscle memory required to get up on a wave, but you’ll strengthen your core, too.
+Perform these exercises and you’ll improve your turns and the muscle memory required to get up on a wave, but you’ll strengthen your core, too.

 The Pop Up

-The reason this is such a good exercise is that this is how you should stand up on a surfboard, so you are using muscle memory.
-The gist: push up on your back foot first then place your front foot forward.
-You can practice this on the beach lying on your surf board.
+The gist: Push up on your back foot first, then place your front foot forward.
+You can practice this on the beach lying on your surfboard.
 Note, this is the sequence for a natural stance surfer.
 If you’re a goofy-foot, reverse everything.